 Tanzania’s sunshine hours per year range between 2,800 and 3,500 with global horizontal radiation of 4–7kWh per m2 per day.

-To date, about 5.3MWp of Photovoltaic (PV) solar energy have been installed in Tanzania.
-The Government supports solar development within the country by removing VAT and import taxes on the main solar components (panels, batteries, inverters and regulators).
+Given that, the Tanzanian Government supports solar development within the country by removing VAT and import taxes on the main solar components (panels, batteries, inverters, and regulators).

 Solar resources in Tanzania are especially present in the central region, and they are being exploited for both off-grid and grid-connected solutions.